dannymichel/ghs/README.md

 # ghs - GitHub SSH and GPG Key Manager

-`ghs` is a command-line tool to manage SSH and GPG keys for GitHub accounts.
+`ghs` is a command-line tool and GUI to manage SSH and GPG keys for GitHub accounts.
 It allows you to analyze, save configurations, create new keys, delete configurations, and switch between them easily.

 ## Features